top of page

 THE DREAMCOAT...

 is covered in pockets.
-Each pocket has a dream inside which someone has written.
+Each pocket has a dream inside which

 Anyone can have a dream from a pocket but they must exchange it for a dream of their own.